Want to work with upstream Free Software developers?

 This is exactly what I can help you with.

-I have participated in a lot of Free Software projects for the last years and worked for lots of different companies: I have a very good knowledge of the Free Software and Open Source ecosystems.
+I have participated in a lot of Free Software projects over the last years and worked for lots of different companies: I have a very good knowledge of the Free Software and Open Source ecosystems.

 If you want to learn how I've been able to help my customers so far, check out my references.